 All peer reviewers are volunteers.
 HLC may, in its sole discretion, end the term of any peer reviewer before the regular completion date for any reason, including for example, if that peer reviewer no longer meets the eligibility criteria for the Peer Corps established by HLC policy, violates the Peer Reviewer Standards of Conduct, or otherwise fails to meet HLC expectations, or for no reason.
 HLC will notify the peer reviewer of such action.
+Policy Number Key Section PEER: Commitment to Peer Review Chapter A: Policies Applicable to All Peer Reviewers Part 10: General

-Revision History: October 2003, November 2012, June 2014, June 2021

-Notes: Former policy number 6.2.
-In February 2021, references to the Higher Learning Commission as "the
+Last Revised: June 2021 First Adopted: February 1994 Revision History: October 2003, November 2012, June 2014, June 2021 Notes: Former policy number 6.2.
+In February 2021, references to the Higher Learning Commission as "the Commission" were replaced with the term "HLC."
+Related Policies:

-Policy Title: Required Training and Professional Development
+PEER.A.10.030 Required Training and Professional Development